 A graphical summary of many of the time series already shown indicates that the periods 1987-1993 and 2003-2004 were predominantly colder than normal and 1999-2000 was warmer than normal (Fig. 13).
 The period 1979-1986 also tends to be warmer than normal.
 In this figure, annual anomalies based on the 1971-2000 means have been normalized by dividing by the 1971-2000 standard deviations for each variable.
 The results are displayed as the number of standard deviations above (red) and below (blue) normal.
-In 2008, 14 of the 22 series shown were within 0.5 SD of their normal values.
-Of the 8 remaining series, 4 were more than 0.5 SD greater than normal and 4 were more than 0.5 SD below normal.
-Most of the series associated with the eastern and central Shelf had negative anomalies; most associated with the western Shelf were positive.
+In 2009, 13 of the 22 series shown were within 0.5 SD of their normal values.
+Of the 9 remaining series, 6 were more than 0.5 SD greater than normal and 3 were more than 0.5 SD below normal.
+A principal component analysis of the matrix indicates that modes 1 and 2 capture 40% and 16% of the variance (Fig. 14).
+The loadings for PCA1 have the same sign (Fig. 14(A)); of the 4 loadings with the weakest contributions, 3 are deep water ones - Cabot Strait 200-300 m, Emerald Basin 250 m and Georges Basin 200 m - reflecting the influence of slope water.
+The time series for PCA1 indicates that the period 1974-86 was generally warmer than average, 1987-98 cooler than average, and 1999-2009 more variable than earlier in the time series (Fig. 14(B, C)).
+The average of the anomalies and PCA1 times series are strongly correlated with an $r^2 = 0.99$ .
+The deep Emerald Basin and Georges Basin temperatures are the leading components of PCA2.

-Eighteen selected variables of the mosaic plot are summarized as a combination bar and line-scatter plot in Fig. 14.
+Eighteen selected variables of the mosaic plot are summarized as a combination bar and linescatter plot in Fig. 15.
 This plot is an attempt to derive an overall climate index for the area.
 We have selected "profiles" for the eastern (Misaine), central (Emerald) and western (Lurcher) Scotian Shelf, the Bay of Fundy (Prince 5) and Georges Bank.
 In addition, we have included the spatially comprehensive but temporally limited July groundfish survey bottom temperatures (4Vn,s, 4W and 4X) and surface temperatures for Halifax and St. Andrews because of their long-term nature.
 The bar components are colour coded so that for any year the contribution of each variable can be determined and systematic spatial patterns seen.
 The height of each variable's contribution to the bar depends on its magnitude.
 The positive components are stacked on the positive side, the negative components on the negative side.
 The sum of the normalized anomalies (difference between the positive and negative stacks) is shown as a black line connecting grey circles.
 This is a measure of whether the year tended to be colder or warmer than normal and can serve as an overall climate index.

 The cold periods of 1987-1993 and 2003-2004 and the warm period of 1999-2000 are apparent.
 Systematic differences from the overall tendency within a given year are also evident.
-The overall index in 2008 averaged +0.1 (± 1) SD, i.e. essentially normal; 12 variables were within 0.5 standard deviations of their normal values and 3 each were more than 0.5 SD above or below normal.
-However, there was systematic variability within the region: 7 of the 10 series from the eastern half (Halifax and eastward) were negative, with the 10 variables having an average value of -0.17 SD; whereas, 6 of the 8 from the western half were positive, with an average value of the 8 variables of +0.35 SD.
-Deep temperatures in Emerald and Georges Basins were 0.88 and 0.65 SD less than normal; Cabot Strait 200-300 m temperature was 0.45 SD below normal.
-This indicates colder than normal slope water conditions.
-These below normal temperatures were also reflected in the bottom temperatures in areas 4W and 4X which were 1.8 and 0.72 SD below normal.
+The overall index in 2009 averaged $+0.3 (\pm 0.8)$ SD, i.e. essentially normal; 11 variables were within 0.5 standard deviations of their normal values, 5 more than 0.5 SD above and 2 more than 0.5 SD below normal.
+Spatial variability was less systematic than in 2008.
+In 2009, temperatures at Cabot Strait (200-300 m), bottom temperatures in areas